If you don’t have some of the things on this list then don’t panic. We do have some spares at the hut. Just let us know in advance.

 First a sports t-shirt that wicks moisture away from your skin.

-Finally a waterproof jacket over the top with a hood.
-If it starts raining or if it gets really cold then you can put your waterproof trousers on and wear a thermal hat.
+Finally a waterproof jacket over the top with its own integral hood.
+If it starts raining or if it gets really cold then you can put your waterproof trousers on and wear your thermal hat.

 Walking keeps you very warm and usually the trouble is over-heating and not freezing but you will get colder when you stop walking and also of course after dark.